noahehall/theBookOfNoah/0current/languages/scala/zio.zio.v1.md

 - wouldnt trust anything in this file until this line is removed
 - bookmark
-  - page 29 a future is a running effect
+  - page 36 converting async callbacks
+    - put it under `effectAsync`
 - taken from
   - zionomicon
     - john de goes and adam fraser